06 Safeguarding children, young people and vulnerable adults policy

 The NSPCC defines a low-level concern as ‘any concern that an adult has acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work

 - doesn’t meet the threshold of harm or is not considered serious enough…to refer to the local